bootcamper247/LIRI-Bot/README.md

      * The album that the song is from

    * If no song is provided then app search defaults to "The Sign" by Ace of Base.

+   * Current Limit for records returned is set to 1.

 3. `node liri.js movie-this '<movie name here>'`